k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 Docker and its Compose extension must be running on the server to perform this step.

-Using the K2view Nexus Container Registry account provided to you, run the following command from the same directory that you have performed the git clone command - please note that you need to use sudo on Linux to ensure the login is inherited by sudo sessions:
+Using the K2view Nexus Container Registry account provided to you, run the following command from the same directory that you have performed the git clone command - please note that you need to use sudo on some Linux systems depending on your permissions.

 ```bash
 docker login -u [YourAccount] https://docker.share.cloud.k2view.com